 define a safe approach bearing to a harbour or river entrance, particularly where there are cross currents;

-separate two-way traffic (ie. when passing a bridge).
+separate two-way traffic (i.e. when passing a bridge).

 Design Considerations for Leading Lines

 A well-designed leading line will enable the type and size of vessels that typically use the channel to: